-1st - women's domestic violence shelter.
-Fairly calm place.
+women’s domestic violence shelter.
+Pretty calm place.
 3 meals a day.
 Your own bedroom, bathroom shared with 3 people.
 Average age 35.
 Lots of children running around.
 Curfew was 10pm.

-2nd - young adult (18 - 24) shelter.
-Incredibly erratic and dangerous environment.
+young adult (18 - 24) shelter.
+And erratic and dangerous environment.
 1.5 meals a day.
-30 ~ 40 people in the 'room', with high concrete partitions (they didn't touch the ceiling and so weren't walls) separating the room into [door-less] single gender sleeping areas of 4 ~ 7.
+30 ~ 40 people in the ‘room’, with high concrete partitions.
+The partitions didn’t touch the ceiling, so they weren’t walls.
+These separated the rooms into [door-less] single gender sleeping areas of 4 ~ 7.
 Bathroom shared with 15 ~ 20 people.
 Curfew was 7pm.

 The 1.5 meals part of the second shelter is actually a pretty important point.
-Because, if you're homeless and 18, how are you going to eat?
+Because, if you’re homeless and 18, how are you going to eat?
 Well you need money - and for money you probably need a job.
-It's very likely going to be retail.
-While working on said job, you aren't allowed to show any obvious signs of homelessness.
+It’s very likely going to be retail.
+While working on said job, you aren’t allowed to show any obvious signs of homelessness.
 In fact, the majority of the homeless people I know are by no means visibly identifiable as such.
-If you frequent low end retail (example: Walgreens or CVS), I would be willing to bet that you've been assisted by someone experiencing some degree of homelessness.
+If you frequent low end retail (Walgreens, CVS) you have had a homeless cashier.

 That was a short advocacy aside, because I was not actually employed during the time I was homeless.
 I was instead working on training my coding skills.
 In my opinion, learning to code while homeless is a ton easier than working retail while homeless.
 But objectively, here’s an example day of mine (in the 2nd shelter):

-- 8am Mandatory to be out of the shelter by this time
+- 8a Mandatory to be out of the shelter by this time

 - 12p - 1p Hunt for free food